die-bauerei/smart-meter-to-openhab/README.md

 sudo systemctl enable smart_meter_to_openhab.service
 ```

-It is now possible to start, stop, restart and check the status of smart_meter_to_openhab with:
+It is now possible to start, stop, restart and check the status of smart-meter-to-openhab with:
 ```bash
 sudo systemctl start smart_meter_to_openhab.service sudo systemctl stop smart_meter_to_openhab.service